 - Detailed information about Tuition Fees.

 - Find out more about Financial Support eligibility.

 - At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.

 2019 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC).

-Candidates should normally hold GCSE Grade C or equivalent.
+Applicants are expected to hold GCSE grade 4/C or above.
 The numeracy of non-traditional entrants will be evaluated during the admissions process.

 Also see How to Apply.